xsj3n/Automated-Elk-Server/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

+Note: Make sure to configure a hosts file for Ansible so the software knows which machines to execute playbooks on.

 SSH into the control node and follow the steps below:
 - Copy the playbooks into the control node
 - Create a hosts file to instruct Ansible which machines to run the playbooks on.